k2datascience/ds-foundations/3-linear-algebra.md

 We found the coverage of Linear Algebra at Khan Academy to be sufficient enough for our curriculum.
 [You can find it here](https://www.khanacademy.org/math/linear-algebra).
 Sal does a good job explaining the "how".

 As an alternative to Khan Academy, you can go through [Coding the Matrix: Linear Algebra Through Computer Science Applications](http://codingthematrix.com/).
 It is an archived class that was taught at Brown University.
 The professor teaches Linear Algebra through Python.
 There are no video lectures, but there are [copies of the lecture slides](http://codingthematrix.com/#slides) and [code solutions](http://resources.codingthematrix.com/) as well.
-We like this course because it is similar to the Think X series by Allen Downey that we strong utilize in our sections.
+We like this course because it is similar to the Think X series by Allen Downey that we use in other sections.

 If you want to learn the "why", go through [Professor Gilbert Strang's course](https://www.youtube.com/playlist?list=PLE7DDD91010BC51F8) on Linear Algebra.
 Note this will take over 40 hours and is not required to understand the majority of machine learning algorithms.